DiogoAlmd/nvim/README.md

 ## Features

-- 🎨 Beautiful UI with Catppuccin theme
+- 🎨 Beautiful UI with Carbonfox theme
 - 📁 Built-in file explorer with enhanced Netrw
 - 🔍 Fuzzy finding with Telescope
 - ⚡ Fast completion with nvim-cmp